Braves vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has 43 hits with eight doubles, 11 home runs, 25 walks and 32 RBI.
-He's also stolen one base.
+- Brent Rooker has eight doubles, 11 home runs, 26 walks and 32 RBI (43 total hits).
+He has stolen one base.

 Rooker Recent Games